John Arch (politician)

 John K. Arch (born October 6, 1955) is an American politician in the U.S. state of Nebraska who has served in the Nebraska Legislature from the 14th district since 2019.
+Due to term limits, his last official day as senator will be January 7, 2027 and he will be eligible for re-election in 2030.

-He was elected to the Legislature in 2018 to represent Nebraska's 14th legislative district.
+He was elected to the Legislature in 2018 to represent Nebraska's 14th legislative district and re-elected in 2022.

 Personal life

 Arch holds a Bachelors of Arts degree in History/Philosophy from the now defunct Christian college Grace University.
 He then obtained a Master of Arts in Clinical/Counseling Psychology from Western Conservative Baptist Seminary (now Western Seminary) located in Portland, Oregon.
 His final degree was obtained from the University of Nebraska Omaha, a Master of Business Administration.

 Arch started his thirty-plus year career in the healthcare industry working in marketing and business development at Saint Joseph Center for Mental Health in Omaha, Nebraska.
 He eventually moved on to be the Executive Vice President of Health Care and Director of the National Research Hospital and Clinics at Boys Town Medical.

 Arch has been married for over four decades to his wife, Brenda.
 They have two sons and have lived in the Omaha Metro area since the 1990s.